VestOfHolding/SuperMarioPartyDice/README.md

 - [x] ~~Part 2 of implementing the stars: Add some percentage chance that another player got to the star before the computer did.~~ No need because I implemented all four players!
 - [ ] Part 3 of implementing the stars: Make the simulations smarter by having the computer choose the paths that are the shortest path to the star.
 - [x] Implement all four places, and tracking what place they're always all in.
-- [ ] Any performance gains I can find in the simulations.
+- [x] Any performance gains I can find in the simulations.
 It's slower than I'd like.
+    * This is really a continuous task that I should always check, but at least for now I've done everything I can.
-- [ ] Implement all of the rest of the non-item Lucky and Bad Luck events now that all four characters are there.
+- [x] Implement all of the rest of the non-item Lucky and Bad Luck events now that all four characters are there.
-- [ ] Implement the Lakitu and VS spaces.
+- [x] Implement the Lakitu and VS spaces.
 Using random chance to decide who wins VS games.
 - [ ] Implement the logic that chooses what type of teams are created for the minigames.

  ## Future Goals